Murder of Amy Yeary

 Amy Marie Yeary (December 9, 1989 – c.
-August 15 or 24, 2008) was an American woman whose body was discovered on November 23, 2008, near Campbellsport, Fond du Lac County, Wisconsin.
+August 15 or 24, 2008) was an American teenager whose body was discovered on November 23, 2008, near Campbellsport, Fond du Lac County, Wisconsin.
 Her body remained unidentified for 13 years before investigators announced her identification via forensic genealogy and dental records on November 23, 2021.

 Her face was reconstructed digitally by the National Center for Missing and Exploited Children in 2009 and again in 2018 to approximate her appearance, as decomposition ruled out visual identification.
 After the revised rendering was released, her remains were exhumed for additional forensic information.
 Isotope testing indicated she originated from New Mexico or Arizona and had lived in the Midwestern United States for about a year or less before her death.
 Genetic genealogy research was also utilized as a way to locate potential relatives.

 Before her identification in 2021, Yeary was known as "Fond du Lac County Jane Doe".
 She is believed to have been a victim of human trafficking.

 Discovery

-The remains of a young woman were found frozen in a creek by hunters on November 23, 2008, in Fond du Lac County, Wisconsin, near an abandoned farm.
-To extract the body, investigators were forced to chisel away the ice, and scuba divers searched the bottom for evidence.
+The remains of a young woman were found frozen in a creek by deer hunters on November 23, 2008, in Fond du Lac County, Wisconsin, near an abandoned farm.
+To extract the body, investigators had to chisel away the ice and scuba divers searched the bottom for evidence.
 Some articles of clothing were found, including a strapless Zoey Beth brand black-and-pink top with a pink bow, determined to have come from Family Dollar, where it had been available in the spring of 2008.
 The underclothing that she wore, also from Family Dollar, was shipped only between July 1 and July 15, 2008.
 The legs of her Angels brand jeans had been rolled up for several turns, and an elastic ponytail holder was found on her wrist.

 No socks or shoes were found at the scene.
 Initially, no jewelry was found, until a penny-sized St. Benedict medal was found by divers.
 The medal may not have belonged to her, as examiners could not be certain how long it had been in the water.
-However, some reports state that a bracelet with several pendants on it was also found on the girl's remains.
+However, some reports state that a bracelet with several pendants on it was also found on her remains.
 Her hair was a shoulder-length light brown of differing shades, possibly due to having been highlighted.
 Because items of her clothing were in various sizes, ascertaining her build was problematic; however, it has been determined that she most likely weighed around 120 pounds.